BLUE MONKEY aka INSECT! (1987) Reviews and overview

-‘They breed.
+‘They bred.
 They hatch.
 They kill.”

 Blue Monkey is a 1987 Canadian science-fiction horror film about a giant monstrous insect that is eating people in a quarantined hospital.
 Also known as Insect!

-Directed by William Fruet (Killer Party; Spasms; Funeral Home; Trapped; Search and Destroy; Death Weekend) from a screenplay co-written by George Goldsmith (Children of the Corn 1984), the Mithras production stars Steve Railsback, Gwynyth Walsh, John Vernon (Killer Klowns from Outer Space; Savage Streets; Curtains), Joe Flaherty, Robin Duke and Susan Anspach.
-Produced by Martin Walters (first assistant director on Diary of the Dead and Friday the 13th Part VI: Jason Lives).
+Directed by William Fruet (Killer Party; Spasms; Funeral Home; Trapped; Search and Destroy; Death Weekend) from a screenplay co-written by George Goldsmith (Children of the Corn 1984),

 The creature was designed in Los Angeles by Mark Williams who also worked on Syngenor; Alienator; Psycho Cop; Transylvania Twist; A Return to Salem’s Lot and Aliens.
-Unfortunately, Williams died of a pulmanory infection in 1998.
+Unfortunately, Williams died of a pulmonary infection in 1998.

 Reviews: